Justification of Red List category

 Conservation Actions Proposed

-Conduct further surveys within and adjacent to the known range in order to determine its true distribution and abundance.
-Effectively protect significant areas of suitable forest within its known range, in both strictly protected areas and community led multiple use areas.
+Conduct surveys within and adjacent to the known range to determine its true distribution and abundance.
+Monitor the population trend.
+Monitor rates of habitat loss.
+Effectively protect areas of suitable habitat within the range, in both strictly protected areas and community-led multiple use areas.

 Text account compilers